djmobius/Brewery-Finder/README.md

 To run the tests, follow these steps:

 1. Ensure you have `pytest` installed.
-If not, install it using:
+(If you ran the "pip install -r requirements.txt, it should already be installed) If not, install it using:

 ```bash
    pip install pytest